microsoft/TypeScript-Handbook/pages/Module Resolution.md

 }
 ```

-This tells the compiler for anything that matches the pattern `"*"` (i.e. all values), to look in two locations:
+This tells the compiler for any module import that matches the pattern `"*"` (i.e. all values), to look in two locations:

  1. `"*"`: meaning the same name unchanged, so map `<moduleName>` => `<baseUrl>\<moduleName>`
  2. `"generated\*"` meaning the module name with an appended prefix "generated", so map `<moduleName>` => `<baseUrl>\generated\<moduleName>`